walwalwalides/Chedly/Chedly_Mobile/README.md

 The Android App offers a new Way for better Management Animal vocalization.
-`Chedly` is an excellent app for animal lovers,and is a free app that stores all your picutures and sounds in one place.
+`Chedly` is an excellent app for Animal Lovers that stores all your picutures and sounds in one place.

-Name
+- Name
   Chedly.apk

-Size
+- Size
     129.8 MB

-Category
+- Category
     Entertainment

-Compatibility
+- Compatibility
     Requires Up Android 8.0 .

-Languages
+- Languages
     English

-Copyright
+- Copyright
     © walwalwalwalides

-Price
+- Price
     Free